jvoyatz/Dev.Standards/team_meeting.md

 What will the team earn from a process like this?

+* Team decisions
-* Each member feels important when participating on team decisions.
-In other words, acceptance.
+* Each member feels important when participating on team decisions, or in other words, acceptance.
-* Standardized process,
-  * which in turn increase productivity
+* Standardized process, which increases productivity
 * Helps the onboarding of new joiners
-* Easier debugging
+* Easier debugging/tracking
-* While performing a review,
-  * in case a dev sees something that might be wrong, it can move the comments discussion on a PR in this meeting
-  * or avoid discussing an issue again and again, since it will be already discussed in a meeting
+* Improves the resolvement of issues/discussion of Pull Requests